Acesulfame potassium: Discovery

 Acesulfame potassium was developed after the accidental discovery of a similar compound (5,6-dimethyl-1,2,3-oxathiazin-4(3H)-one 2,2-dioxide) in 1967 by Karl Clauss and Harald Jensen at Hoechst AG.
-After accidentally dipping his fingers into the chemicals with which he was working, Clauss licked them to pick up a piece of paper.
+After some of the chemical powder accidentally spilled onto his sweater, Clauss licked his finger to wipe the spots away, which led him to notice its intensely sweet taste.
 Clauss is the inventor listed on a United States patent issued in 1975 to the assignee Hoechst Aktiengesellschaft for one process of manufacturing acesulfame potassium.
 Subsequent research showed a number of compounds with the same basic ring structure had different levels of sweetness.
 6-methyl-1,2,3-oxathiazine-4(3H)-one 2,2-dioxide had particularly favourable taste characteristics and was relatively easy to synthesize, so it was singled out for further research, and received its generic name (acesulfame-K) from the World Health Organization in 1978.
 Acesulfame potassium first received approval for table top use in the United States in 1988.

 Safety

-The United States Food and Drug Administration (FDA) approved its general use as a safe food additive in 1988, and maintains that safety assessment, as of 2025.
+The United States Food and Drug Administration (FDA) approved its general use as a safe food additive in 1988, and maintained that safety assessment as of 2025.

 In a 2000 scientific review, the European Food Safety Authority determined that acesulfame K is safe in typical consumption amounts, and does not increase the risk of diseases.